wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 ### Guidelines for Choosing Source Names

 * Choose a unique string name for every source that will send spans to Wavefront.
-  - For example, use a machine's IP address, a port name, or a descriptive logical name.
+  - For example, use a machine's IP address or a descriptive logical name.
   - If you use a machine's host name (the default), make sure all machines have unique host names.
 Use logical names to distinguish machines with the same host names in different data centers.
   - **Note:** Duplicate source names might result in incorrect RED metrics.